comby-tools/comby.dev/website/blog/2021-03-26-comby-reducer.md

 explore further.

 - The [Reducing chapter](https://www.fuzzingbook.org/html/Reducer.html) in The
 Fuzzing Book provides a deeper explanation of reducers, and particularly [grammar-based reduction](https://www.fuzzingbook.org/html/Reducer.html#Grammar-Based-Input-Reduction).
-In this sense, `comby-reducer` can be seen as a coarse, syntax-only grammar-based reducer that doesn't need you to write or understand the grammar, nor write any scripts or visitors to hook into a parse tree.
+Here `comby-reducer` can be seen as a coarse, syntax-only grammar-based reducer that doesn't need you to write or understand the grammar, nor write any scripts or visitors to hook into a parse tree.
 Instead, transformations are specified declaratively and appeal to intuitive notions